j3soon/ros2-essentials/ros1_bridge_ws/README.md

 This workspace is utilized to create a bridge between ROS1 and ROS2-humble.

-# 🌱 Introduction 🌱
+# ◻️ Introduction ◻️

 ros1_bridge provides a network bridge that enables the exchange of messages between ROS 1 and ROS 2.
 You can locate the original repository [here](https://github.com/ros2/ros1_bridge).

 Within this workspace, you'll find a Dockerfile specifically crafted to build both ros-humble and ros1_bridge from their source code.
-This necessity arises due to a version conflict between ```catkin-pkg-modules``` available in the Ubuntu repository and the one in the ROS.
+This necessity arises due to a version conflict between the `catkin-pkg-modules` available in the Ubuntu repository and the one in the ROS.

 [The official explanation](https://docs.ros.org/en/humble/How-To-Guides/Using-ros1_bridge-Jammy-upstream.html#ros-2-via-debian-packages)